Contract Compliance Agent

 Challengeable by: Auditor

-Apply ITAR + EAR + dual-use export controls with deemed-export analysis Does the contract involve defense articles on USML (ITAR), dual-use items on CCL (EAR), or technology release to foreign nationals (deemed export)?
+Apply ITAR, EAR and dual-use export controls with deemed-export analysis Does the contract involve defense articles on USML (ITAR), dual-use items on CCL (EAR), or technology release to foreign nationals (deemed export)?
 Human Auditor

-Export-control scope determination under ITAR (22 CFR 120-130) for defense articles plus EAR (15 CFR 730-774) for dual-use items requires legal judgement on classification (USML category, ECCN Export Control Classification Number), license requirement (NLR No License Required, license exception, individual license, ITAR license), end-user restrictions (Entity List, Denied Persons List, Unverified List, Military End User MEU list), end-use restrictions (military, missile, nuclear, chemical-biological proliferation), plus deemed-export analysis covering technology release to foreign nationals in US workplaces.
-Critical for technology + aerospace + semiconductors + telecommunications sectors with expanded post-2022 China + Russia restrictions
+Export-control scope determination under ITAR (22 CFR 120-130) for defence articles and EAR (15 CFR 730-774) for dual-use items requires legal judgement on classification (the USML category or the ECCN), the licence requirement (No License Required, a licence exception, an individual licence, or an ITAR licence), end-user restrictions (the Entity List, Denied Persons List, Unverified List, and Military End User list), and end-use restrictions (military, missile, nuclear, and chemical-biological proliferation), along with a deemed-export analysis covering technology release to foreign nationals in US workplaces.
+This is critical for the technology, aerospace, semiconductor, and telecommunications sectors under the expanded China and Russia restrictions since 2022.

 Decision Record